ARTS-Laboratory/Biphasic-data-acquisition-system/README.md

 # Biphasic-data-acquisition-system
 Data acquisition system for the biphasic measurement of multifunctional materials.
-The measurement method is described in by Downe et al [1], while the initial layout of the hardware was developed by Hasan Borke Birgin at the University of Perugia.
+The measurement method is described in by Downey et al [1], while the initial layout of the hardware was developed by Hasan Borke Birgin at the University of Perugia.
 Figure 1 shows an overview of the bi-phasic measurement approach.

 <p align="center">
 <img src="media/figure.png" alt="drawing" width="700"/>